 A national cultural monument, administred by The National Heritage Institute

-Breznice castle - a memorable place in Central Bohemia, having witnessed many important events of Czech history, has become a place which refflect the cultural, spiritual and social atmosphere of Czech lands since the end of the 12th century and anables learning about it.
+The Březnice Castle - a memorable place in Central Bohemia, having witnessed many important events of Czech history, has become a place which reflects the cultural, spiritual and social atmosphere of Czech lands since the end of the 12th century and enables learning about it.

 The originally Gothic fortress of the Old Bohemian Buzice family from the 1st half of the 13th century, which was rebuilt into a Renaissance chateau in the 2nd half of the 16th century by Georg Lokšan from Lokšany, vice-chancellor of the Czech King and Roman Emperor Ferdinand I. The historical jewel is the castle library, called Lokšanská, the oldest chateau library in Bohemia preserved in the original form from 1558.
 At the time after the Battle on White Mountain the castle was acquired by the royal prosecutor Jeníšek from Újezd.